-Invite Karla to Speak at Your Next Conference or Event!
+Invite Author Karla Akins to Speak at your Next Conference of Event!

-Karla Akins, D. Ch.
-Ed., is the author of several history books for homeschoolers including O Canada Her Story, Sacagawea, and Jacques Cartier.
+Akins is also the author of several history books for homeschoolers including O Canada Her Story, Sacagawea, and Jacques Cartier.
 Her work has also been published in The Old Schoolhouse Magazine and she currently writes for Happy Sis Magazine.
 Her first novel, The Pastor’s Wife Wears Biker Boots was published in 2013.

-With more than 33 years of experience as a pastor’s wife and teacher, 26 of those as a homeschool mother, Karla brings inspirational expertise to your church, business, education or homeschool event.
+With more than 35 years of experience as a pastor’s wife and teacher, 26 of those as a homeschool mother, twelve as a private school administrator, and five working in the public schools, Karla brings inspirational expertise to your church, business, education, or homeschool event.
 She is the mother of twin sons with Autism, ADHD and cognitive and speech disabilities.
 She’s also Mom to two other adult sons with ADHD, one with dyslexia and schizoaffective disorder: bipolar type, and is married to a husband with ADD and dyslexia.
 Her mother-in-law with Alzheimer’s lives with them along with three furry dogs and two persnickety cats.
 When Karla’s not writing, teaching or speaking, she rides her motorcycle and looks for treasure.

 Don’t Drown in the Fishbowl: Survival for Pastor’s Wives, Ministers and their Families